Every SEO professional and website owner knows that technical SEO is one of the main pillars for increasing organic visibility.

 Website Loading Speed:

-Site loading speed is one of the ranking factor.
-Mobile speed should be one of the technical SEO checklist.
+Site loading speed is one of the ranking factors.
+Mobile speed should be one of the technical SEO checklists.

-Website that loads more than 2.5 seconds in mobile loose its ranking, and increases bounce rate.
+A website that loads more than 2.5 seconds on mobile loses its ranking and increases its bounce rate.

-Mobile speed performance score with 90+ is Good, and has higher ranking calibration.
+A mobile speed performance score of 90+ is good and has higher ranking calibration.

-The other metrics we can get are Core Web Vitals, Speed index, total blocking time, time to interactive, etc.
+The other metrics we can get are our Core Web Vitals, Speed index, total blocking time, time to interact, etc.

-Our checklist holds the reason that contribute to high loading speed time.
-They can be,
+Our checklist holds the reason that contributes to high loading speed time.
+They can be

 Google Page Experience

-Page experience was introduced by Google in August 2021 for mobile, and February 2022 for desktop.
+Page experience was introduced by Google in August, 2021 for mobile and in February, 2022 for desktop.